danielnbarbosa/angela/README.md

 ## Usage
-Each environment has its own configuration file that will run the agent in that environment with the hyperparameters specified.
+Each environment has its own file that will run the agent in that environment.
+The agent has reasonable defaults for hyperparameters but there is often a benefit to tweaking them for the specific environment.

 To train the agent just run the desired environment file, for example to train on CartPole-v1: